 - Working with a school to implement an art education program, use loan to pay teaching artists, before receiving payment from the school district.

 - Awarded funding from the San Francisco Department of Children, Youth and Their Families to implement a senior arts class at a local school; Use loan to cover up-front program costs.

 - Must be secured by a contract from a local school district or individual school OR provide proof that the contracting school district, agency, or funder has budgeted and approved the arts education program.

-- Loans are to be repaid in up to four equal installments and must be paid in full by the end of the school year.
+- Repayment can include up to four equal installments and all loans must be paid in full within a year.

 Before starting your application, you will need to create an NCG account.
 This will allow you to save your work and come back to your application.